Tamas-Gavlider/The-Hunger-Gamers/README.md

 Google Fonts - To import the fonts used on the website.

-Font Awesome - For the icon image.
+Font Awesome - Used for icon image.

 Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.

 [Am I Responsive?](https://ui.dev/amiresponsive) - To show the website image on a range of devices.

 [Cloudconvert](https://cloudconvert.com/jpg-to-webp) - To convert images to webp format.

+[TinyPng](https://tinypng.com/) - To reduce the image size.

 [Favicon](https://favicon.io/favicon-converter/) - To create Favicon.